maubayuelo/magneto-web-agency-site-GrapgQL/README.md

 2. Import your repository on Vercel
 3. Deploy with zero configuration

+#### TLS and Certificate Verification
+- Do not set `NODE_TLS_REJECT_UNAUTHORIZED=0` in any environment (local, preview, or production).
+This disables TLS certificate verification and is insecure.
+- If you encounter TLS/certificate issues when calling the CMS, fix the certificate on the upstream host or use a proper proxy with valid certificates.
+The GraphQL proxy (`src/app/api/wp-graphql/route.ts`) uses standard `fetch` and expects valid TLS.
+- In Vercel, go to Project → Settings → Environment Variables and remove `NODE_TLS_REJECT_UNAUTHORIZED` if present, then redeploy.

 ### Other Platforms

 This project can be deployed on any platform that supports Node.js: